ministryofjustice/moj-docker-deploy-formula/README.md

 ####links
 This is a list of container linking entries that allows the container to be linked to other containers.
-Each entry contains a required 'link' key with the container to link to as a value.
+Each entry contains a required `link` key with the container to link to as a value.
 By default, the linking container will start and stop in reaction to its target linked containers statuses.
+An `alias` can also be specified for the container, if not supplied, the default is to use the value of the link key.
-This behaviour can be changed by supplying the 'required' key, with the value 'False'.
+This behaviour can be changed by supplying the `required` key, with the value `False`.
 This means that we are defining the target container link as non-essential to the running of the linking container.
 This is unlikely to be the behaviour desired in most cases, but may have relevance where the linking container runs a service that will become degraded when the linked-to container is not available, but it is still preferable to run a degraded service than run no service at all.